Main dealer car servicing – a complete guide

 How long does a car service take?

 The amount of time a service will take depends on the type of service your car is booked in for.
-Usually a car will have three levels of routine service, often referred to as minor (or interim) service, full service and major service.
+Usually, as highlighted above, a car will have three levels of routine service, often referred to as minor (or interim) service, full service and major service.
 Because a minor service involves the least work, you can often book a time slot and simply get the car serviced while you do some shopping or read a magazine.

 A full service is likely to take a few hours, so it might be more convenient to drop the car off and return later.
 Several times during a car’s life, it may also require a major service to replace parts like the cambelt, which is a much more complex (and expensive) task and will usually require you to leave your car at the garage all day or overnight.
 Not all garages provide a courtesy car, so you may need to ask before booking, or make alternative transport arrangements.